Non-asymptotic confidence intervals for MCMC in practice: Estimation of parameters in practice

 our bounds imply that for bounded functions, $\hat{\sigma}^2$ will be a consistent estimate of $\sigma^2$ as $\hat{N}\to \infty$, for any uniformly ergodic Markov chain, irrespectively of the value of the mixing time.
-It is also clear that based on this bound, $\hat{N}\gg \tmix^3$ samples are necessary to obtain a good estimate of $\sigma^2$.
-In practice, we suggest choosing $\hat{N}$ to be at least $10^6$, or higher.
+This consistency also holds under very mild conditions, without assuming uniform ergodicity, see Theorem 1 of \cite{FlegalJones}. \end{remark}